bright-cloud-studio/find-a-showroom/README.md

-# find-a-showroom
+# Bright Cloud Studio's Find a Showroom
-A customized version of our Rep Locator package to be used as a showroom finder for Frasch
+A customized version of our Rep Locator to be used for finding showrooms.